-- 1. If "Blocking function" DIP-switch is ON, activation is blocked if BI1 is active. - 2.
-Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON. - 3.
+- 1. Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON. - 2.
 Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON.
-No activation if "Fast / CBFP" DIP-switch is set to CBFP mode. - 4.
+No activation if "Fast / CBFP" DIP-switch is set to CBFP mode. - 3.
 If "Fast / CBFP" DIP-switch is set to CBFP mode, light channel must be set to light only mode or any overcurrent signal (I>) must be active for output activation to occur.
 If "Fast /CBFP" DIP-switch is set to FAST mode, no current signal is required.